cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 </Definitions>

-You can also use environment variables to authenticate.
+You can also use `wrangler login` or environment variables to authenticate.

 --------------------------------